devassistant/devassistant/README.rst

 DevAssistant works on Python 2.6, 2.7 and >= 3.3.

 This whole project is licensed under GPLv2+, see LICENSE file for details.

+List of contributors to this project can be found in the CONTRIBUTORS file.